autotelik/datashift/README.md

 ### <a name="Introduction">Introduction</a>

+Import and Export direct to Excel (.xls) files.

+Bulk upload [Paperclip](https://github.com/thoughtbot/paperclip)  supported filetypes from the filesystem, such as images, documents and auto-attach them to the parent class.

+For example bulk uploading product images and attaching them to an existing Product entry in your database.

-Datashift automatically maps the headers in your import data to ActiveRecord model attributes.
+Smart import - Datashift will try its best to automatically map the headers in your import data to your ActiveRecord model **attributes** and **associations**

+Easy to configure and map columns to your database when automatic mapping doesn't quite cut it.

-CLI tools are provided to generate a configuration and mapping document, that can be used to map headers to the destination target, when headers can't be mapped automatically to your models,
+Provides CLI tools to generate these configuration and mapping documents, to aid quickly mapping your data to the destination target.

-Data transformations are supported, again via configuration setttings, which support
+Easily Apply different Data transformations during import or export.

 * Defaults - Where your column is empty, provide a default value to be used.

-* Overrides - When you want to provide a default value in all cases, or set a value even when you have no inbound data.
+* Overrides - When you want to provide a set value in all cases, or when you have no inbound data.

 * Prefixes/Postfixes - Amend data on the fly. e.g if you wish to prepend a string id to a reference type field.

-[Paperclip](https://github.com/thoughtbot/paperclip) support enables the bulk load of paperclip supported filetypes from the filesystem.

-The loaded content is automatically attached to the model containing the `has_attached_file` directive.

-Matching to this right attachment model instance, is performed using the filename.

-The database field to match on, and the filename matching pattern are all configurable.

 There are specific import/export loaders for [Spree E-Commerce](http://spreecommerce.com/) here @ [datashift_spree](https://github.com/autotelik/datashift_spree "Datashift Spree")